HVAC Controls in California: RIB® Relay Lineup

 Frequently Asked Questions

-No. Title 24 sets energy performance and control requirements for the system; it does not specify relay model numbers.
-Device selection is driven by the load, the control voltage, and the application.
+No. Title 24 sets energy-performance and control requirements for the system, not relay model numbers.
+Selection is driven by the load, the control voltage, and the application.

-What confirms equipment is running for Title 24 acceptance testing?
+How is HVAC equipment status confirmed for Title 24 acceptance testing?